freeradical13/freeradical13.github.io/index.md

 space, such as an [atom](https://en.wikipedia.org/wiki/Atoms).

-Atoms are made of some number of nucleons (positively charged [protons](https://en.wikipedia.org/wiki/Proton) and neutrally charged [neutrons](https://en.wikipedia.org/wiki/Neutron), the sum of which is the atom's mass number) in the [nucleus](https://en.wikipedia.org/wiki/Atomic_nucleus), and some number of negatively charged [electrons](https://en.wikipedia.org/wiki/Electron) in [orbitals](https://en.wikipedia.org/wiki/Atomic_orbital) around the nucleus.
+Atoms are made of some number of nucleons (positively charged [protons](https://en.wikipedia.org/wiki/Proton) and neutrally charged [neutrons](https://en.wikipedia.org/wiki/Neutron)) in the atom's [nucleus](https://en.wikipedia.org/wiki/Atomic_nucleus), and some number of negatively charged [electrons](https://en.wikipedia.org/wiki/Electron) in [orbitals](https://en.wikipedia.org/wiki/Atomic_orbital) around the nucleus.
+Protons and electrons have the same magnitude [elementary electric charge](https://en.wikipedia.org/wiki/Elementary_charge), denoted 1e and -1e, respectively.

+Protons and neutrons each have a mass of about 1.6×10<sup>−27</sup> kilograms (kg), whereas electrons have a much smaller relative mass (9.1×10<sup>−31</sup> kg), so the mass of an atom is considered the sum of the masses of the protons and neutrons, the total number of which is called the atomic mass.

 Atoms are about 10<sup>-10</sup> meters in diameter.

 If an atom has an unequal number of protons and electrons, then it is an [ionized atom](https://en.wikipedia.org/wiki/Ion) (either positively charged cations or negatively charged anions).
 The number